IrvingZha0/lab-bcos/docs/Contract Name Service.md

 ```
 - Command   : list
 - Parameter : simple[optional]
 - Feature    : List all existing mapping in contract manager.
-Print contract name and version if simple had been provided.
+Print contract name and version if simple has been provided.
 Otherwise print all details.

 ```javascript
 babel-node cns_manager.js list simple